 Many elite runners do what’s referred to as “the double.”
-The double is while you run twice in someday — once inside the morning and as soon as in the night.
+The double is while you run twice in one day, once in the morning and as soon as nightfall.
 Sometimes the cause of runs is to gently boom mileage; at different times, it’s to shake the legs out either before or after a hard workout, and it may additionally help with damage prevention.

 The experienced, excessive mileage marathoner